 The first chapter of Maison Kayser's story was written at 8 rue Monge, Paris on Friday 13 September 1996.
 It was the natural continuation of a journey started by a young man many years earlier

-Born into a family of bakers, Eric Kayser inherited a taste for bread-making.
+Born into a family of bakers, Eric Kayser inherited a PASSION for bread-making.
 He soon joined the Compagnons du Devoir, a French trade guild for skilled workers and artisans, where he learned traditional techniques and acquired a taste for developing and passing on knowledge.

 and gluten-free products

 Our story is still being written.
 To meet the expectations of our customers, we are continually improving our products to give them more taste, using ever more cutting-edge production methods and selecting the very finest ingredients.
 Since the end of 2013, our gluten-intolerant customers have been able to enjoy our products thanks to the gluten-free range offered by some of our Parisian bakeries or delivered to your door.

 A LOVE FOR TRADITIONAL BREAD

 At the beginning of the 1990s, very few people thought that high-quality bread would ever make a comeback.
 Eric Kayser did.
 He put his faith in creating "traditional" bread, made additive-free French wheat flour using specially selected wheat and levain - a live fermenting agent that improves the bread's taste and shelf life.
 For ten years he taught at the Institut National de la Boulangerie-Pâtisserie (INBP) and then set up his own consulting business.
 His aim was to share his knowledge and skills with bakers all over the world.
 Since then, his methods have been reproduced all over and French craftsmanship has reached every corner of the globe.